 - Non-tax-treaty countries: The information must also be submitted for leased employees coming from countries with which Finland does not have a tax treaty.

-If a foreign employer does not have a permanent establishment in Finland or has not registered in the employer register, the employer does not withhold tax from the wages; instead, the employee prepays the taxes.
+If a foreign employer does not have a permanent establishment in Finland or has not registered in the employer register, the employer does not withhold tax from the wages; instead, the employee pays the taxes as a prepayment.

 Person working abroad

-This additional information must also must be entered when a foreign group company pays the employee's wages but the Finnish company that posted the worker is responsible for paying the social insurance contributions.
-The Finnish company must submit a report on the wages and pay social insurance contributions, if the employee is insured in Finland as a worker posted by a Finnish employer.
-The Finnish company is obligated to submit this data as long as the worker is insured in Finland.
+The additional information must also be entered when a foreign group company pays the employee's wages but the Finnish company that posted the worker is responsible for paying the social insurance contributions.
+The Finnish company must submit a report of wages and pay social insurance contributions, if the employee is insured in Finland as a worker posted by a Finnish employer.
+The Finnish company is obligated to submit this information as long as the worker is insured in Finland.

 Person working in a frontier district